geaz/syncBlink/README.md

 This will trigger a **MESH_UPDATE** request to update the LED and node information on each connected node.
 After all nodes were updated a **MESH_UPDATED** message is send back to the station which will then send the currently selected led script (**DISTRIBUTE_SCRIPT**) and waits for
 **SCRIPT_DISTRIBUTED** messages from all nodes in the mesh.

-The new connection of a node is therefore done.